sudhamshapp/Jenkins-Zero-To-Hero/README.md

 docker typically run on a docker daemon process i.e., single-source-of-truth, and by default this daemon process isn't accessible by other users, so we need grant the access to docker daemon

+in pipeline stuff, if jenkins wanna talk to the sonar it should have authentication token and url of the sonar mvn sonar:sonar - executes the sonar target